tonedivad/TumGrowth/help/About-cs.md

 > **Overview**

 <tumcode>TumGrowth</tumcode> cross-sectional functionality focuses at a single
-time point, *i.e.* only one measurement per animal is entering the analysis.
-It provides a convenient way to examine treatment effects along the time axis and an alternative approach to answer question at a time point of biological interest.
+time point, *i.e.* only one measurement per animal is considered in the analysis.
+It provides a convenient way to examine treatment effects along the time axis and represents an alternative approach to answer question at a time point of biological interest.
 In comparison to the other modules, `cross-sectional` analysis does not account for survival information or longitudinal correlation.